-It's not easy to lose someone who has been an important part of your life.
-However, if you're feeling really uncomfortable with your friend, or if you feel like your friend is putting pressure on you to do things that you don't want to do, or doesn't treat you with respect, or makes you feel bad about yourself, then it's probably time to move on.
+It’s not easy to lose someone who has been an important part of your life.
+However, if you’re feeling really uncomfortable with your friend, or if you feel like your friend is putting pressure on you to do things that you don’t want to do, or doesn’t treat you with respect, or makes you feel bad about yourself, then it’s probably time to move on.
 Trust your feelings.
-You may also need to "take a break" from certain friendships at times, and you can always go back if it makes sense.
+You may also need to “take a break” from certain friendships at times.
+You can always be friends again later if it makes sense.

 I don’t feel the same about my old friends, but I don’t want to end up alone and bored.
 What can I do?

 As you find yourself growing away from old friends, you’ll want to make some new friends who share your interests.
 Here are some great ways to make new friends:

 - Check out clubs at school and after school activities

 - Consider participating in sports, music, dance, or fitness classes